 Orca Whale-Watching: Fact vs. Fiction

 Sadly, there are a several companies that advertise “kayaking with the orcas” in the San Juan Islands that use routes that produce only rare or random whale encounters.
 This is because their kayak tours never actually paddle in the primary orca whale-watching area.
-Although they may get lucky and see them a couple of times over the entire summer, they certainly won’t be seeing them on a near-daily basis like we do along the western edge of the San Juan Islands in the prime killer whale hunting and feeding area.
+Although they may get lucky and see them a couple of times over the entire summer, they certainly won’t be seeing them with the frequency we do along the western edge of the San Juan Islands in the prime killer whale hunting and feeding area.

 A few other kayaking companies briefly visit the primary orca whale watching zone during a fraction of their tours.
 But spending too little time in the proper habitat is another formula for failure.
 Insufficient time in the orca whale watching zone greatly reduces the odds of successfully kayaking with the orcas.
 Several hours of kayaking in the right places is required for consistently successful killer whale watching.